 Goldman Sachs (GS) Gains But Lags Market: What You Should Know

 Wall Street will be looking for positivity from GS as it approaches its next earnings report date.
 On that day, GS is projected to report earnings of $4.46 per share, which would represent a year-over-year decline of 6.89%.
-Our most recent consensus estimate is calling for quarterly revenue of $8.53 billion, up 2.5% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.53 billion, up 2.5% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $12.28 per share and revenue of $39.19 billion.
-These totals would mark changes of -41.61% and +7.23%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $12.28 per share and revenue of $39.19 billion, which would represent changes of -41.61% and +7.23%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for GS.
+Any recent changes to analyst estimates for GS should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 13.38% lower.
-GS is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 32.17% lower within the past month.
+GS currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that GS has a Forward P/E ratio of 16.77 right now.
-Its industry sports an average Forward P/E of 14.81, so we one might conclude that GS is trading at a premium comparatively.
+Valuation is also important, so investors should note that GS has a Forward P/E ratio of 16.68 right now.
+This represents a premium compared to its industry's average Forward P/E of 14.5.

-We can also see that GS currently has a PEG ratio of 7.02.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Financial - Investment Bank industry currently had an average PEG ratio of 1.11 as of yesterday's close.
+Investors should also note that GS has a PEG ratio of 6.98 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Financial - Investment Bank industry currently had an average PEG ratio of 1.08 as of yesterday's close.

 Click to get this free report